ClaudiaGalantino/eda-architecture/README.md

 # Event-Driven Pipeline for Multimodal Digital Twin
-Event-driven architecture pototype for an IoT orchestrator on Linux Virtual Machine
+Event-driven architecture pototype for an IoT orchestrator on Linux Virtual Machine.